 NASSR SALEH MOHAMAD AHMAD, ACADEMY OF GRADUATE STUDIES, LIBYA

-Purpose: This paper is intended to complement the literature reviews on CED with special focus on the developing countries.
+Purpose: This paper is intended to complement the literature reviews on CED with a special focus on the developing countries.
 It focuses on the attitudes of accountants towards CED in Libya.

 Design/methodology/approach: A desk-based research method, using a classification framework of two categories, has been applied in this study.
 These two categories are the methodologies used to capture empirical data and the results of studies.